45th Golden Raspberry Awards

 The 45th Golden Raspberry Awards, or the Razzies, honored the worst films released in 2024 on February 28, 2025.
-The awards are based on votes from members of The Golden Raspberry Foundation.
+The awards are based on votes from members of the Golden Raspberry Foundation.
 The nominees were initially set to be announced on January 16, 2025; due to the Southern California wildfires, however, the announcement was delayed to January 18 and again to January 22, before they were eventually announced a day early on January 21.

 Winners were announced a day early before the originally scheduled date (March 1) on February 28.

-Nominees were selected through emailed ballots by 1,202 Razzie members: movie enthusiasts, film critics, and journalists from 49 U.S. states and approximately two dozen other countries, who identified the top five contenders in each of the nine categories.
-The nominees for Worst Picture competed for a statuette valued at $4.97, adorned with gold spray paint.
+The nominations were selected through emailed ballots by 1,202 Razzie members: movie enthusiasts, film critics, and journalists from 49 U.S. states and approximately two dozen other countries, who identified the top five contenders in each of the nine categories.